 Humans, by nature, love it when they receive something that has been tailor-made for them.
 Be it an exclusive birthday gift, a customized vacation, or simply a personalized email.

-While the oldest, easiest, and most common form of personalization in emails is adding the general ‘Hi Jenny’, ‘Hello Peter’ greeting, the latest and more complicated version involves creating a customer persona in order to enable sending of highly personalized content in emails.
+While the oldest, easiest, and most common form of email personalization is adding the general ‘Hi Jenny’, ‘Hello Peter’ greeting, the latest and more complicated version involves creating a customer persona in order to enable sending of highly personalized content in emails.
 A study states that approximately 58% of marketers are already using real-time personalization.
+Such stats really push you to dive deeper into the intricacies of personalized email marketing, don’t they?

 The other day,Uplers came across a research stating that 92.6% people rate visual dimension as the main factor affecting their purchase decision.
 Now that’s a HUGE number; so huge that it triggered theUplers to write about personalized images in email.

-From incorporating your subscriber’s name over any attractive image to sending images of products searched/abandoned by them, there is great scope here for email marketers.
+From incorporating your subscriber’s name over any attractive image to sending images of products searched/abandoned by them, email personalization accords immense scope to email marketers.

 Different ways to use personalized images in Email